Sephadeus/M4Challenge/README.md

-# Module 3 Challenge - Password Generator
+# Module 4 Challenge - Coding Quiz

 ## Description
 This project is a coding quiz.
 The purpose of this project was to utilize the interactivity of JavaScript to help assess aspiring developers' knowledge in a fun way.